 Performance marketing is a digital marketing strategy that focuses only on the performance, outcome or results of marketing campaigns.
 This strategy is redefining how countless companies advertise and sell their products!

-Born out of a need to cut cost per acquisition and increase ROI, performance marketing has continued to give businesses the ability to measure everything from brand reach, to conversion rate, down to a single ad.
+Born out of a need to cut cost per acquisition and increase ROI, performance marketing continues to enable companies to measure everything from brand reach, to conversion rate, down to a single ad.

 What is performance marketing?

 In simple terms, performance marketing is a combination of both brand marketing and paid advertising that only pays once the completed desired actions take place.
 In other words, you first determine the action and only pay when the action has been completed.